dmcd84/Beaker_challenge_js/README.md

 The solution should let the user know if he or she has reached the right answer, and have a timer counting down from 5 minutes to zero, at which point the game will stop.

 # ToDos
-- add express to allow localhost to server game
 - add interface for game
 - add timer
 - add move counter